-The Public Organization Review: A Global Journal (POR) invites article proposals for a Special Issue Symposium on "Building Administrative and Governance Capacities Through the Pandemic and Post-Pandemic Eras: Lessons Learned, Opportunities Developed."
+The Public Organization Review: A Global Journal (POR) invites article proposals for a Special Issue Symposium on "Lessons Learned and Opportunities Development: Building Administrative and Governance Capacities Through the Pandemic and Post-Pandemic Eras."
 Proposals should address any of a variety of experiences with and lessons learned from governing and managing the pandemic around the world.
 Proposals may focus on government agencies and/or nonprofit organizations; single countries; compare among countries; and hopefully will offer different perspectives, strategies, approaches, and models of capacity building for the post-pandemic era of governance.
 Implications should be drawn for policy and administrative actions.

 Proposals for scholarly papers on a wide range of sub-topics using quantitative and/or qualitative analysis approaches will be considered, including strong theoretical works, single-site case studies, and comparative case studies.
 Scholarly manuscripts must be grounded in theory/literature and empirical evidence, and use sound analytical methods.
 Findings should be generalizable.
 Single-site case studies will be subject to different, more practical, review criteria.
-Articles in the Special Issue will be published on-line first as they are accepted, and the print volume will be published in March or June 2023.
+Articles in the Special Issue will be published Online first (iFirst) as they are accepted, and the print volume will be published in September 2023 issue.

-POR is a strong performing quarterly scholarly journal with ESCI & Q2 status, and soon will receive Q1 & ISI/SSCI status.
-POR provides a global forum for academicians and practitioners in diverse areas of public administration and public policy, governance, organization theory and behavior, public management, nonprofit administration, budgeting and finance, economic and social development, strategic studies, globalization, crisis and emergency management, and more.
-POR publishes only highest quality manuscripts that stand: (a) the rigor of double anonymous reviews (b) a selective acceptance rate of about 15-20% out of over about 300 submissions per year, and (c) groundbreaking theoretical as well as practical ideas that advance knowledge.
-POR publishes 4 issues per year with Publication Online first, followed by print publication.
+POR is an "exceptionally strong performing" quarterly scholarly journal with an ESCI & Q2 status, and soon to receive the Q1 & ISI/SSCI status.
+It provides a global forum for academicians and practitioners in diverse areas of public administration and public policy, governance, organization theory and behavior, public management, nonprofit administration, budgeting and finance, economic and social development, strategic studies, globalization, crisis and emergency management, and more.
+POR publishes only highest quality manuscripts that stand: (a) the rigor of a demanding double anonymous review process, (b) a selective acceptance rate of about 15-20% out of over about 300 submissions per year, and (c) groundbreaking theoretical as well as practical ideas that advance knowledge and improve practice.
+POR publishes 4 issues per year with Publication Online first (iFirst), followed by print publication.
 POR is published by Springer.

-Examples of Suitable Topics for the Special Issue: "What have we learned - or failed to learn about governance capacities?"
+Examples of Suitable Topics for the Special Issue: "What have we learned - or failed to learn-about governance capacities?"
+"What can we do to mitigate mistakes and improve in governance and administrative capacity building?"